aozhimin/iOS-Debug-Hacks/README.md

 #### Ret instruction

-In general, `ret` instruction is used to return the procudure from the called function to the calling function.
+In general, `ret` instruction is used to return the procedure from the called function to the calling function.
 This instruction pops the address from the top of stack and jump back to that address and keep executing.
 In above example, it jumps back to `next_instruction`.
 Before `ret` instruction is executed, the registers belong to calling function will be poped.
-This is already mentioned in the step 6 of function calling procedure.
+This is already mentioned in step 6 of function calling procedure.

 #### Parameter passing and return value

 Most of the functions have parameter which can be integer, float, pointer and so on.
 Besides, functions usually have return value which can indicate the execution result is succeed or failed.
 In OSX, at most 6 parameters can be passed through registers which are rdi, rsi, rdx, rcx, r8 and r9 in order.
 How about a function with more than 6 parameters?
 Of course, this circumstance exists.
-If this happens, stack can be used to preserve the remaing parameters in reversed order.
-OSX has eighter floating point registers which allows to pass up to 8 float parameters.
+If this happens, stack can be used to preserve the remaining parameters in reversed order.
+OSX has eight floating point registers which allow to pass up to 8 float parameters.

-About the return value of a function, `rax` register is used to save the integal return value.
+About the return value of a function, `rax` register is used to save the integer return value.
 If the return value is a float, xmm0 - xmm1 registers shall be used.
 Below chart clearly illustrates the register usage convention during the function calling.

 <p align="center">